ZisElite/cmtl/documents/documentation/Scenes/main menu.tscn.md

-The initial screen of the application, has three buttons to create a new library, open an existing one or exit the application
+The initial screen of the application, has three buttons to create a new library, open an existing one or exit the application.